Selling supplemental information: Analysis

-The uninformed DM can imitate the informed DM by choosing to either obey or disobey to messages in $\hat{\pi}$ .
-Her benefit from obeying $\hat{\pi}$.
+For simplicity, assume that $\pi'$ consists of a single message $s'$.
+The same intuition extends to an arbitrary signal.
+Without loss of generality, assume that the optimal action under $s'$ is $b$.
+A decision maker who has $\pi'$ can mimic $\pi$ by either obeying or disobeying the recommendation of $\pi^c$.
+The net benefit from obeying the recommendation of $\pi^c$ is

-This payoff cannot exceed that of the informed decision maker.
-When receiving the “do not switch” message, neither type gains any benefit.
-When receiving the “switch” message, the informed type always improves her action, while the uninformed type takes the correct action with some probability and the wrong one with the remaining probability.\\ \\ To complete the argument consider the benefit uninformed decision maker gets from disobeying the messages in $\hat{\pi}$.
+This is clearly no greater than $V(\pi^c \mid \pi)$.
+When receiving the ``do not switch'' message, neither type gains any benefit.
+When receiving the ``switch'' message, type $\pi$ always improves her action, whereas type $\pi'$ takes the correct action with some probability and the wrong one with the remaining probability. \\ On the other hand, type $\pi'$'s net benefit from disobeying the recommendation of $\pi^c$ is given by

-Disobeying $\hat{\pi}$ is equivalent to first switching the default action from $b$ to $g$ and then following the messages of $\hat{\pi}$.
-The initial switch leads to a loss, since before receiving any information, taking action $b$ yields a higher expected payoff.
-Moreover, as shown above, the uninformed decision maker’s gain from obeying $\hat{\pi}$ is no greater than that of the informed decision maker. \\ \\ The following proposition presents the main result for binary states when the decision maker’s privately owned information is an arbitrary signal. \begin{proposition} Assume $\Omega = \{\omega_1,...,\omega_n\}$, $A = \{a_1,a_2\}$, $\mathcal{T}=\Pi$ and $F\sim \mathcal{T}$.
-The data broker extracts the efficient surplus from the decision maker.
-In particular, the optimal menu is given by where
+Disobeying the ``switch/don't switch'' recommendation is equivalent to first changing the default action from $b$ to $g$, and then obeying the recommendation as if $g$ were the default.
+First, switching the default action from $b$ to $g$ leads to a loss, since before receiving any information, taking action $b$ yields a higher expected payoff.
+Second, we have already shown that the benefit from obeying is no greater than $V(\pi^c \mid \pi)$.

-\end{proposition} The proof is in Appendix \ref{appendix:mainproposition}.
-In the binary-action case the broker need not know the prior over states.
-The broker can elicit the action the decision maker would take under her private signal and then supply a minimal complementary signal instructing her to switch only when that action is suboptimal.
-However, as the example in the next section shows, this property fails with more than two actions or more than two states.
-Fully characterizing the multi-state, multi-action case is challenging; in the next section, I provide sufficient conditions on the payoff structure and the type space under which the broker can still extract the efficient surplus.